Dr. Jane Goodall DBE

 "An iconic conservationist"Add to my shortlist

 Dr. Goodhall established the Jane Goodall Institute in 1977, which continues the Gombe research and is a global leader in the effort to protect chimpanzees and their habitats.
-Today, Jane Goodall's Roots & Shoots connects hundreds of thousands of youth in more than 130 countries who take action to make the world a better place for people, animals and the environment.
-She was sought-out to speak at this year's World Economic Forum at the launch of an initiative to plant one trillion trees by 2030, where she delivered moving remarks on shifting the culture around conservation.
-Her groundbreaking work is also the subject of a new documentary Jane: The Hope, as well as a new multimedia exhibit at the National Geographic Museum in Washington D.C.
+Today, Jane Goodall’s Roots & Shoots connects hundreds of thousands of youths in more than 130 countries who take action to make the world a better place for people, animals and the environment.
+Jane is a global icon who was appointed UN Messenger of Peace in 2002.
+For her work she has received many honours including a damehood in 2004.
+Now, she’s studying new subjects – humans!
+She has recently become a host of a brand-new podcast which will take listeners on a journey about her extraordinary life as well as hear from other changemaking guests.

 WHAT she OFFERS YOU